ros-drivers/joystick_drivers/joy_linux/README.md

-# ROS Driver for Generic Linux Joysticks
+# ROS 2 Driver for Generic Linux Joysticks

-The joy package contains joy_linux_node, a node that interfaces a generic Linux joystick to ROS.
-This node publishes a "Joy" message, which contains the current state of each one of the joystick's buttons and axes.
+The joy_linux package contains joy_linux_node, a node that interfaces a generic Linux joystick to ROS.
+This is a lightweight, Linux-only node with no external dependencies.
+If you are on an embedded type Linux system and need a joystick driver, this driver may be for you.
+For all other use cases, the more modern, cross-platform, and supported "joy_node" should be used instead.

 ## Supported Hardware